Contracts are important. The value of a business has always been directly connected to its contractual risk management.

 1. DO NOT draft contracts manually.

-2. DO NOT randomly store the contracts.Contracts stored randomly gives a chance to users for inappropriate access.
-Thus leaving them vulnerable to exposure and risking the valuable information.
-Storing all your on-going contracts in a global, central repository makes it easier to administer adequate governance and security controls over who can access which contracts.
+Contracts stored randomly give a chance to users for inappropriate access.
+Thus leaving them vulnerable to exposure and risking valuable information.
+Storing all your ongoing contracts in a global, central repository makes it easier to administer adequate governance and security controls over who can access which contracts.
 This helps to minimize the risk associated with unauthorized personnel viewing certain sensitive contracts and gaining access to those contracts.

 3. DO NOT encourage random and fragmented contract processes.

-Having automated routing criteria for leadership approvals, ensures that the risk in a contract is always visible to the concerned leadership executives before the contract is brough in effect.
+Having automated routing criteria for leadership approvals ensures that the risk in a contract is always visible to the concerned leadership executives before the contract is brought into effect.
 This also gives the concerned leadership the right opportunity to issue intervening directions in order to better manage contractual risk.
-Always try to define organisation wide baseline contract terms and conditions and establish automated criteria to route for leadership approvals upon deviation from baseline.
+Always try to define organization-wide baseline contract terms and conditions and establish automated criteria to route for leadership approvals upon deviation from baseline.

-5. DO NOT treat the contract as just another document in the repository.Once a contract has been brought into effect, it is often treated as a forgotten document in the repository.
-This can result in missing out on key milestones, dates and obligations, which can ultimately result in massive costs, by means of penalties, liabilities and even litigation.
-An organisation wide audit process should be introduced where relevant stakeholders audit every on-going contract and submits a report to a leadership committee.
-This will ensure that all contractual obligations are being duly monitored for compliance under complete visibility of the executive leadership.
+Once a contract has been brought into effect, it is often treated as a forgotten document in the repository.
+This can result in missing out on key milestones, dates, and obligations, which can ultimately result in massive costs, by means of penalties, liabilities, and even litigation.
+An organization-wide audit process should be introduced where relevant stakeholders audit every ongoing contract and submit a report to a leadership committee.
+This will ensure that all contractual obligations are being duly monitored for compliance under the complete visibility of the executive leadership.
 Establish a process of periodic contract audits to ensure you are meeting your obligations before the deadline.

-When it comes to contract risk management, the three main steps include: identify, assess, and mitigate.
+When it comes to contractual risk management, the three main steps include: identify, assess, and mitigate.
 This blog looked at 5 ways to mitigate contract risk and how contract management software can not only help but play a major role in that effort.